onlyquake/xonotic-wiki/Pr.markdown

     -   and a forum for answering questions
 -   Setup twitter and facebook pages
 -   An FAQ page focused on the fork
-    -   we’ll add entries to it as we go
+    -   we'll add entries to it as we go
-    -   we’ll refer people to this whenever we can
+    -   we'll refer people to this whenever we can

 This announcement will be pushed out through the following channels:
 --------------------------------------------------------------------

--   Through the “HELP” system on popular Nexuiz servers, like Simba in Europe and HOCTF/HODM in US
+-   Through the "HELP" system on popular Nexuiz servers, like Simba in Europe and HOCTF/HODM in US
 -   Slashdot, digg, reddit and other social news sites
 -   Nexuiz IRC channels and private messaging
 -   Alientrap forum
 -   Email or PM to key individuals who left Nexuiz long ago (Perhaps using AT or NN forum private messaging)

-While our official project announcement is going to be very neutral, the Slashdot/digg/reddit posts will reflect more of the community’s overall impression of the Illfonic issue.
+While our official project announcement is going to be very neutral, the Slashdot/digg/reddit posts will reflect more of the community's overall impression of the Illfonic issue.

 Goals
 -----